An established county-wide countryside management service, supported by volunteers and local communities.

 Volunteers play a vital role in our service delivery and we extend a very warm welcome to anyone wanting to become involved with the Downlands and Lower Mole Partnerships.

-Our friendly volunteer crews help both partnerships with practical countryside work, woodwork, species/site monitoring and stock checking, come rain or shine, plus provide administration support in the task offices, and all help is greatly appreciated.
+Our friendly volunteer crews help both partnerships with all types of practical countryside management work, woodwork, species monitoring and livestock checking, come rain or shine, plus provide administration support in the task offices, and all help is greatly appreciated.

-We are developing great corporate partnerships with many local and county-wide based companies, such as Fidelity International and Nationwide Building Society.
+We are developing great corporate partnerships with many local and county-wide based companies, such as Fidelity International and Atkins.
 We offer excellent employee conservation volunteering opportunities for teams and individuals, helping companies to deliver their employer supported volunteering schemes and to meet their corporate social responsibility targets.
 We can accommodate larger corporate, community and school groups by arrangement.

 Please contact us to find out about the great opportunities we can offer for team or individual employee volunteering sessions, team building, sponsorship and environmental education days.